138-161 AD. Aureus, 7.30g (6h). Rome, 140-4 CE

-He was involved in several projects, which included performing repairs to the Colosseum, the baths of Ostia, and aqueducts at Antium, as well as building a temple in the Roman Forum in his wife’s honor upon her death in 141 CE.
+He was involved in several projects, which included performing repairs to the Colosseum, the baths of Ostia, and the aqueducts at Antium, as well as building a temple in the Forum Romanum in his wife’s honor upon her death in 141 CE.

 His humanitarian efforts were significant, and he was loved by the Roman people, who had become far too familiar with emperors stealing and imposing excessive taxes to fund their own eccentricities.
-Antoninus was a level-headed man, not given to excess, in addition to a possessing a sincere desire for the well-being of his subjects.
+Antoninus was a level-headed man, not given to excess, in addition to possessing a sincere desire for the well-being of his subjects.
 He protected Christians from persecution and used large portions of his extensive private treasury to assist distressed areas of his empire.
 While other emperors were quick to judge and resorted to executing those who appeared to conspire against them, Pius instead used these events to demonstrate his understanding and leniency.

 While Antoninus was known for his tight use of state funds, he did host a magnificent series of games, celebrating the 900th anniversary of the founding of Rome.
 He imported expensive animals, including a great number of giraffes, tigers, elephants, and crocodiles.
 This made him very popular with his subjects, but paying for it required him to debase the Roman currency by decreasing the purity of the denarius, dropping its silver weight from 2.88 to 2.68 grams.

 Antoninus instituted some groundbreaking philosophies which have shaped our world today.
 He did not consider the often-rigid law immutable and instead used his own interpretations of equality to avoid unnecessarily harsh punishment.
 He passed laws to grant citizenship to slaves and to ensure their fair treatment, especially for children.
-He also created the concepts of “innocent until proven guilty” and that the trial of an accused person must be held where the crime had been committed.
+He also created the concepts of “innocent until proven guilty” and criminal jurisdiction.
 He created a charity named “Puellae Faustinianae” (Girls of Faustina), which helped orphaned girls.
 Additionally, he improved the grain supply to Rome and lent money to the people and troops at a very low rate of 4%.
 He was a tall, handsome, well-spoken man whose actions were very well-fitting to his promises.